NeurodataWithoutBorders/pynwb/docs/source/overview_software_architecture.rst

    * :py:class:`pynwb.spec.NWBDatasetSpec` - specification for dataset (like and n-dimensional array).
 Specifies data type, dimensions, etc.
    * :py:class:`pynwb.spec.NWBLinkSpec` - specification for link (like a POSIX soft link)
    * :py:class:`pynwb.form.spec.spec.RefSpec` - specification for references (References are like links, but stored as data)
    * :py:class:`pynwb.spec.NWBDtypeSpec` - specification for compound data types.
-Used to build complex data type specification, e.g., to define tables (used only in ``DatasetSpec``)
+Used to build complex data type specification, e.g., to define tables (used only in :py:class:`DatasetSpec <pynwb.spec.NWBDatasetSpec>`)

 * **Main Modules:**